PedrolitoLsg/PedrolitoLsg/README.md

 - 👋 Hi, I’m @PedrolitoLsg
-- 👀 I’m interested in Python Development after studying Management of Information Systems as a Master's degree and working as a Data and Product Flow Analyst within the pharmaceutical supply chain.
-- 🌱 I’m currently learning Python and the different design patterns such as the MVC
+- 👀 Currently learning Python with Open Classroom (Project 4 atm)
-- 💞️ I’m looking to learn about Python and the possibilities it offers for work but also as a society
+- 🌱 Passionate about the possibilities technology and informatics offers us but also sailing, cooking and poetry
 - 📫 How to reach me: via linkedin https://www.linkedin.com/in/lesagepierre/

 <!---